jackiejiaqiliu/Interactive-Lab-Hub/Lab 5/README.md

 #### Contours Detection

+Design idea: Contours detection can be used for making computer-generated line drawings.
+If we only keep the contour lines in the image, we are able to turn an image into an abstract line drawing.
+We can also design a control panel that allows the user to adjust the width, color, and type of the strokes to make the drawing more personalized and creative.

 ![Contours Detection](https://github.com/jackiejiaqiliu/Interactive-Lab-Hub/blob/Fall2022/Lab%205/contours%20detection.png)

 #### Face Detection

+Design idea: This is more of an interactive art idea rather than a design idea that can help with a specific task in our daily lives.
+In the show "Person of Interest", the government develops a secret system, a machine that spies on everyone every hour of every day.
+The system gets information from every device that has an audio or video input that is connects to the internet -- from our own smartphones and laptops to the security cameras on the streets or in stores.
+I believe this kind of surveillance not only exists in this tv show, but also exists in the world we live in today.
+However, because many devices' surveillance feature is not visible, many people do not feel being "watched".
+So I wish to make an interactive art piece to discuss this issue.
+In an exhibition space, all the devices' audio or video input will be costumed to look like a human eye or ear.
+For example, the security camera or the two cameras on everyone's cellphone will look like an actual human eye.
+Utilizing face detection, the eyes follow the faces they see and stare at people.
+This piece should cause discomfort, raising awareness on surveillance and generate discussions.

 ![Face Detection](https://github.com/jackiejiaqiliu/Interactive-Lab-Hub/blob/Fall2022/Lab%205/face%20detection.png)

 #### Flow Detection

+Design idea: This idea get inspirations from the [light painting technique in photography](https://www.canon-europe.com/get-inspired/tips-and-techniques/light-painting-photography/).
+Currently, the model detects feature points automatically, but if we can make it custom (for example, allow user to select feature points manually), we can make this kind of light painting with the movement of anything, without a light source and long-exposure photography.

 ![Flow Detection](https://github.com/jackiejiaqiliu/Interactive-Lab-Hub/blob/Fall2022/Lab%205/flow%20detection.png)

 #### Object Detection

+Design idea: My desk gets messy very easily.
+Utilizing this object detection model, I can remind myself to clean up when neccessary.
+Whenever the number of object detected on the desk exceed a certain number, there will be a reminder for me to organize my desk.

 ![Object Detection](https://github.com/jackiejiaqiliu/Interactive-Lab-Hub/blob/Fall2022/Lab%205/object%20detection.png)